Loading…

 Friday, November 15

-2:30pm AEDT
+2:30pm AEST

 Launching Open Education Down UndOER: The empowering partnership of grassroots community and industry leadership [ID 106]

-Friday November 15, 2024 2:30pm - 3:30pm AEDT
+Friday November 15, 2024 2:30pm - 3:30pm AEST

-Building on the success of North American open practitioners, Australia and Aotearoa/New Zealand are rapidly developing their understanding and capacity for open educational practices as key to empowering equitable access to education and enhancing the student learning experience.
+Building on the success of North American open practitioners, Australia and Aotearoa New Zealand are rapidly developing their understanding and capacity for open educational practices as key to empowering equitable access to education and enhancing the student learning experience.

-The presenters look forward to engaging with the audience and sharing the official interactive launch of Open Education Down UndOER: Australasian Case Studies.
+The presenters look forward to engaging with the audience and sharing the official interactive launch of Open Education Down UndOER: Australasian Case Studies!

 About Open Education Down UndOER: Australasian Case Studies

-This text is the result of a strong partnership between two groups: • Australasian Open Educational Practice Special Interest Group (OEP SIG), a community-driven group leading the open education movement in Australasia, and • Open Educational Resources Collective, an initiative led by the Council of Australian University Librarians (CAUL), leveraging the strength of networks within university libraries in Australia and Aotearoa/New Zealand.
+Open Educational Resources Collective (OER Collective), an initiative led by the Council of Australian University Librarians (CAUL), leveraging the strength of networks within university libraries in Australia and Aotearoa New Zealand.

-The text is published on the shared open publishing platform (Pressbooks) managed by CAUL, the peak industry body for university libraries in Australia and Aotearoa/New Zealand.
+The text is published on the shared open publishing platform (Pressbooks) managed by CAUL, the peak industry body for university libraries in Australia and Aotearoa New Zealand.
 One facet of CAUL’s leadership strategy is to build infrastructure and capacity to move the open education agenda forward at a national and regional level through active communities of practice, evolving guides, events, and an annual open textbook grant program.

 Included in [Session 11D]: OEP in Higher Education (Workshops)